In re SunEdison, Inc. Securities Litigation

 |Case Contacts:||Salvatore J. Graziano, Katherine M. Sinderson, Adam Hollander|

-This is a securities class action on behalf of all persons and entities who purchased or acquired the securities of SunEdison, Inc. (“SunEdison” or the “Company”) from after the close of trading on September 2, 2015 through April 3, 2016, or who purchased or acquired SunEdison preferred stock from its offering on August 18, 2015 through November 9, 2015, inclusive.
-This action asserts claims under the federal securities laws against SunEdison, SunEdison CEO Ahmad Chatila, SunEdison’s former directors, and the underwriters of an August 2015 offering of preferred stock (collectively, “Defendants”).
+This is a securities class action on behalf of all persons and entities who purchased or acquired the common stock of SunEdison, Inc. (“SunEdison” or the “Company”) from after the close of trading on September 2, 2015 through April 3, 2016, or who purchased or acquired SunEdison preferred stock from its offering on August 18, 2015 through November 9, 2015, inclusive.
+This action asserts claims under the federal securities laws against SunEdison, SunEdison CEO Ahmad Chatila ("Chatila"), SunEdison’s former directors, and the underwriters of an August 2015 offering of preferred stock (collectively, “Defendants”).